netrc/gvn/Readme.md

 * see your working commit and #-commits since last tag:  `git describe`
 * compact show logs: `git log --pretty="%h %d %s" --decorate=full`

+### issues
+* for python code and import, leaves a pycache directory around.
+Any way in import to supress that?

 ### other things
 * --follow-tags   or `git config --global push.followTags true`